Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Simulation and Numerical Analysis

 In all the above plots (Fig.~\ref{snr_d_600m_snr_d_1} to Fig.~\ref{ber_perf}), we have also verified our derived expressions with the simulation and numerical results.
-It can be seen that the derived closed-form expressions of the outage probability, average SNR, ergodic rate, and average BER have an excellent match with the simulation results.
-However, there is a gap between simulation and analysis for the ergodic rate at a lower transmit power due to the use of inequality $\log_2(\gamma)\leq \log_2(1+\gamma)$.
-Further, we have compared the AF relaying with the DF.
-It is expected that the DF relaying would perform better than the AF since $ \gamma^{AF}=\frac{\gamma_1 \gamma_2}{\gamma_1+\gamma_2+1}\leq \min (\gamma_1, \gamma_2)= \gamma^{DF} $, but the difference is marginal under the considered channel impairments.
-The performance channel-assisted AF and DF were also shown to be similar under certain scenarios over strong turbulence and pointing errors in \cite{Yang2014_relay}.
+We use MATLAB functions to compute the Meijer-G and Fox-H functions involved in analytical expressions.
+It can be seen that the derived analytical expressions of the outage probability, average SNR, ergodic rate, and average BER have an excellent match with the simulation results.
+However, there is a gap between simulation and analytical results for the ergodic rate at a lower transmit power due to the use of inequality $\log_2(\gamma)\leq \log_2(1+\gamma)$.